somT-oss/E-learning-site/README.md

 # E-learning-site

-## To run this, you need to create a virtualenv called 'e-learning-website'
+## To run this, you need to create a virtualenv called 'e-learning-site'
 ## Within the virtualenv you need to install django, django_crispy_forms
 ```
 pip install django